3rd Health Battalion (Australia): History

 The unit traces its lineage back to the 3rd Australian General Hospital (3 AGH) that was established during the early years of World War I. During the Gallipoli Campaign, 3 AGH served on Lemnos Island before moving to Egypt in January 1916, having treated 7,400 patients.
 In mid-1916, the unit moved to Brighton in the United Kingdom as part of the transfer of the Australian Imperial Force to the Western Front.
 It was later moved across the English Channel to France, where it was established around Abbeville, remaining there until it was demobilised in 1919.

+In 1960, the 104st Military Hospital, formed in World War 2 and based at Keswick Barracks, was re-designated as 3rd General Hospital (3 GH).
+In 1965, 3 GH became a training hospital.
+In 1983, 3 GH became a separate unit.
+In 1989, 3 GH was renamed 3rd Forward General Hospital (3 FGH).
+On 17 December 1997, 3 FGH was placed under the command of Headquarters Logistic Support Force (now 17th Sustainment Brigade).
+On 9 October 2000, 3 FGH was renamed 3rd Health Support Battalion (3 HSB).

-In the post-war period, the unit has deployed personnel on various overseas deployments, mostly through rounding out Regular medical units.
+The unit deployed personnel on various overseas deployments, mostly through rounding out Regular medical units.
 It provided individual personnel to deployments to Vietnam, Rwanda, Bougainville, Iraq and Afghanistan and provided the majority of the personnel assigned to the fourth rotation of the UNMILHOSP force sent to East Timor in 2001.